-Requirements: The movement must not present a risk of contamination of the food.
+REQUIREMENTS: The movement must not present a risk of contamination of the food.
 59(2)

-Rationale: Operational flows such as employee entry to the establishment and flow to work rooms, ingredient/product flows and/or adequate separation or control between incompatible operations will prevent biological, chemical, or physical contamination of the product.
+Operational flows such as employee entry to the establishment and flow to work rooms, ingredient/product flows and/or adequate separation or control between incompatible operations will prevent biological, chemical or physical contamination of the product.

-Interpretation: Operational flows must be controlled to prevent the risk of contamination.
+Operational flows must be controlled to prevent the risk of contamination.
 Consider the following traffic flows:

 - Employees

 - Visitors

-- Product (sap or market-ready)
+- Product (raw/incoming, in process, rework, finished)

 - Waste/compost

 - Ingredients

 - Packaging

 - Chemicals

 - Allergens

-- ☐ Operational flows do not pose a risk of cross-contamination.
-Identify points where they overlap and pose a potential source for cross-contamination (e.g., market-ready product and chemicals) - ☐ Operational flows are identified on plant schematic - ☐ Cross-contamination points are identified on facility/building schematic - ☐ Handwashing sinks, employee welfare rooms (lunchroom, washrooms, change rooms, sleeping quarters), storages, chemical storages, equipment layout should be identified - ☐ Cross-contamination points are identified on hazard analysis forms with control measures in place to minimize the risk of cross-contamination (Your PCP, see appendix) - ☐ Seasonal storage use - ☐ Visitor's Record and policy (can be combined with Hygiene Policy) - ☐ Employee training
+- Operational flows do not pose a risk of cross-contamination or cross-contact.
+Identify points where they overlap and pose a potential source for cross-contamination (i.e., finished product and chemicals) - ☐ Operational flows are identified on plant schematic - Cross-contamination points are identified on facility/building/ storage schematic - Handwashing sinks, employee welfare rooms (lunchroom, washrooms, change rooms), storages, chemical storages and equipment layout should be identified - Cross-contamination points are identified on hazard analysis forms with control measures in place to minimize the risk of crosscontamination (Your PCP, see appendix) - ☐ Seasonal storage use where applicable - ☐ Visitor's Log and policy (can be combined with Hygiene Policy) - ☐ Employee training